 79%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is a strong, actionable skill with excellent conciseness — the table format for 16 components is particularly effective.
-The main weakness is the lack of explicit feedback loops after remediation steps (re-run health check to confirm fix) and the content could benefit from splitting the detailed troubleshooting into a separate file to keep the main skill leaner.
+The main weakness is the lack of explicit verification steps after applying fixes (re-run health check to confirm), which is important for operations like deleting test files or restarting deployments.
+The content could also benefit from splitting the triage/fix guidance into a separate reference file to keep the main skill leaner.

 Suggestions

-Consider moving the 'Fixing Common Issues' and 'Inngest Hung-Run Quick Triage' sections to a separate TROUBLESHOOTING.md and linking from the main skill to improve progressive disclosure.
+Consider splitting the 'Fixing Common Issues' and 'Inngest Hung-Run Quick Triage' sections into a separate TRIAGE.md, referenced from the main skill

 | Dimension | Reasoning | Score |